garysoed/spies/README.md

     - Fixed bug where SpiedFn wasn't called using the right scope
   - v 0.1.3
     - Added a way to assert ordering
+  - v 0.1.4
+    - Fixed a bug where function comparison wasn't done correctly.